Seattle Mayor Jenny Durkan proposes leasing 300 hotel rooms to house people living homeless

 But the mayor’s proposed budget doesn’t eliminate one of the core functions of the Navigation Team: coordinating outreach to shelter.
 The budget would keep the team’s field coordinators and system navigators — the Human Services Department workers who went to encampments — as well as some other administrative staff, Sixkiller said.

-The new team’s job would still involve doing some outreach, but also work with the city’s outreach contractors and shelter providers.
+The new team’s job would still involve doing some outreach, but also working with the city’s outreach contractors and shelter providers.
 Absent from the team are the police officers that some City Council members had proposed be removed from the team earlier in the year.